Standing Orders (Updated June 22, 2020)

-- 2013-2020: Assigned 3,650 personal injury cases from the Joint Panel on Multidistrict Litigation involving C-8, a chemical used by DuPont at a plant along the Ohio River.
-The plaintiff alleged that the chemical had entered their water supply causing a series of injuries, including cancer.
-Sargus organized the first 3,550 cases and presided over the lengthy jury trials, leading to a settlement of all then-pending cases.
+1. 2013-2020: Assigned 3,650 personal injury cases from the Judicial Panel on Multidistrict Litigation involving C-8, a chemical used by DuPont at a plant along the Ohio River.
+The plaintiffs alleged that the chemical had entered their water supply causing a series of injuries, including cancer.
+Sargus organized the first 3,550 cases and presided over four lengthy jury trials, leading to a settlement of all then-pending cases.
 One hundred follow on cases were later filed, two of which were tried to a jury in 2020.
 Following the trial, all remaining cases were settled.

-- 2018-present: Assigned by the Judicial Panel on Multidistrict Litigation to over 14,000 hernia mesh product-liability claims from across the country.
+2. 2018-present: Assigned by the Judicial Panel on Multidistrict Litigation to over 14,000 medical device product-liability claims from across the country.
 The first case was tried to a jury in August and September 2021.

-- 2018: Assigned by the Chief Judge of the 6th Circuit to handle a case involving the attempted murder of a federal judge in Toledo, Ohio.
+3. 2018: Assigned by the Chief Judge of the 6th Circuit Court of Appeals to handle a case involving the attempted murder of a federal judge in Toledo, Ohio.
 The defendant, also charged with aiding Al Qaeda, eventually pleaded guilty to the charges, after protracted proceeding involving highly classified government information.

-2020: co-author with Eric Wittenberg and Penny Barrick, “Seceding from Secession; creating West Virginia”, Savas and Beatie Publishing.
-The book describes the events leading to the State of West Virginia.
+2020: co-author with Eric Wittenberg and Penny Barrick, “Seceding from Secession; Creating West Virginia”, Savas and Beatie Publishing.
+The book describes the turmoil and constitutional crisis leading to the creation of the State of West Virginia.

 2015: co-author with Edmund C. Sargus, “The Editor Turned Soldier”, April 1, 2015, New York Times.
-The article describes the life of Thomas Drummond, an anti-slavery State Senator, newspaper editor and captain in the 5th U.S. Calvary during the Civil War who died of the climatic Battle of Fore Forks.
+The article describes the life of Thomas Drummond, an anti-slavery State Senator, newspaper editor and Captain in the 5th U.S. Calvary during the Civil War who died during of the climactic Battle of Five Forks.
 The article was published on the 150th anniversary of his death.